apos/rapid-bulky-wshc-by-apos/README.md

 - **No PCB** necessary
 - Battery (for no) not included - use with a small, external battery pack

 The intended usage is prototyping, testing.
-But it also should meet the requirements to use it in the field as a full featured and robust wSHC.
+But it also meets the requirements to use it in the field as a full featured and robust wSHC.

 The model is bulky, because of the use of standard breakout boards and shields.
 There exist others which use PCBs.
-Have
+This project gives you the time to do a more suffisticated wSHC without having one in the meantime :-)

 ## More to come